edwardxu0/GDVB/README.md

 5. The above commands for "MNIST_tiny" can also be run in the combined script `./scripts/run_mnist_tiny.sh`.
 The example results can be found in the `../example_results` folder and a sample execution log is stored at `../mnist_tiny.log.txt` file.

 ## Usage - Full Study
 !!!
 WARNING: The full study of two artifacts(MNIST-conv_big and DAVE-2) took 426.1 and 930.6 hours to run respectively with NVIDIA 1080Ti GPUs for training and 2.3/2.2GHz Xeon processors for verification.
-We do not recommend running it with a virtual machine.
+We do not recommend running it without extensive resource.

 This following script will run the full study test cases to be used to generate results that are described in the paper.
 ```